top of page

 Polyphenols from cocoa can increase the amount of Bifidobacteria and lactobacilli in humans and reduce the quantity of Clostridia.
 Furthermore, these changes in the microbiome are associated with lower levels of triglycerides and C-reactive protein, which is a marker of inflammation.

 The polyphenols in red wine have similar effects and have even been shown to increase levels of beneficial bacteria in people with metabolic syndrome.
-However, those that are mindful of supporting their liver may want to only have it on occasion as discussed in the science post Detox.
+However, those who are mindful of supporting their liver may want to only have it on occasion.

-Interestingly, a Spanish systematic by Álvarez-Arraño, V., & Martín-Peláez, S., (2021) reviewed 27 randomized control trials that met their criteria indicates that both probiotics and synbiotics (a combination of a probiotic and prebiotic), specifically certain strains of Lactobacillus gasseri, L. rhamnosus, L. plantarum, L. curvatus associated with other Lactobacillus species and/or with species from the Bifidobacterium genus, have the potential to aid in weight and fat loss in overweight and obese populations.
-There is still a need, though, for clinical trials, in order to state more accurate recommendations in terms of strains, doses and intervention times.
+A Spanish systematic by Álvarez-Arraño, V., & Martín-Peláez, S., (2021) reviewed 27 randomized control trials that met their criteria and indicated that both probiotics and synbiotics (a combination of a probiotic and prebiotic), specifically certain strains of Lactobacillus gasseri, L. rhamnosus, L. plantarum, L. curvatus associated with other Lactobacillus species and/or with species from the Bifidobacterium genus, have the potential to aid in weight and fat loss in overweight and obese populations.
+There is still a need for clinical trials to state more accurate recommendations in terms of strains, doses and intervention times.

 Take antibiotics only when necessary: Antibiotics kill many bad and good bacteria in the gut microbiome, possibly contributing to weight gain and antibiotic resistance.
 Thus, only take antibiotics when medically necessary.
-If taking Antibiotics, speak to your HCP about taking probiotics to help maintain your good bacterial flora.
+If taking Antibiotics, speak to your health care provider about taking probiotics to help maintain your good bacterial flora.

-As it can be seen, by following all the recommendations of The Livy Method, which facilitates strengthening the health of your microbiome, you may experience not only weight loss, but overall improvements in your health and wellness.
+The Livy Method facilitates strengthening the health of your microbiome, so you may experience not only weight loss, but overall improvements in your health and wellness.
 Our bodies are not compartmentalized, separate systems.
-Our bodies are a unique symphony of so many different moving parts, living cells, organisms and systems, that all work together to keep us alive and functioning as best as we can.
-However, we choose how we fuel, maintain, and take care of it.
-The better we are able to invest in our health and selves, the more harmonious that symphony of our microbiome is.
+Our bodies are a unique symphony of so many different moving parts, living cells, organisms and systems that all work together to keep us alive and functioning as best as we can.
+However, we choose how we fuel, maintain and take care of it.
+The better we can invest in our health and selves, the more harmonious that symphony of our microbiome is.

-Check out these great videos and resources to better understand our microbiome, they have been shared in other Science Posts but are worth watching:
+Check out these great videos and resources to better understand our microbiome.

 IMPACTT (Canada)